firmangel8/yaru-dark-mac/README.md

 # yaru-dark-mac
-Repository for gth 3.20 themes in Ubuntu, based on Yaru themes.
+Repository for gtk 3.20 themes in Ubuntu, based on Yaru themes.
 Base theme adopted by Yaru-MacosDark